 Pet hair can be a huge pain, especially in the spring when our furry friends start shedding.
 To combat this hairy situation you will need just one thing, a window squeegee.
 A hand squeegee will work, but if you want to save yourself from getting on your hands and knees, one with a long stick it optimal.
 Rub the dry squeegee against the carpet or furniture in a raking motion.
 Simply moving it across the surface in one swift motion doesn’t allow the squeegee to pick up any hair.
 After a while, the pet hair will begin to clump around the rubber end of the squeegee.
 Remove the hair with your hands and repeat the process until you are satisfied.

-Complete your spring cleaning unscathed by utilizing these 7 tips to spring cleaning made easy.
+Complete your spring cleaning unscathed by utilizing these additional spring cleaning tips.
 These affordable and natural solutions will leave your home sparkling without any unpleasant chemical odors lingering behind.

 Heh and in case you can’t tell – most of these ideas involve vinegar.
 There are SO many great uses for vinegar, especially when it comes to cleaning.